LNAK10104U Location Specific Knowledge and Fieldwork in Temperate Forest and Nature Management

 MSc Programme in Forest Ecosystems, Nature and Society (SUFONAMA)

-The course is a preparatory course for the subsequent Joint Summer Module in Sustainable Forest and Nature Management.
+The course is a preparatory course for the subsequent course in Sustainable Forest and Nature Management.
 The course includes training in locating and assessing location specific literature; conducting critical online discussions as part of project preparation; preparing and analysing empirically based project proposals; selecting appropriate data collection instruments; finalising a fieldwork project proposal.

 The aim is to impart a thorough understanding of the importance